flexibeast/guides/mdoc-quickstart.md

 | 1990     | groff   | C++        | Unix    | James Clark              |
 +----------+---------+------------+---------+--------------------------+
 ```
 Corrections to this table welcome and encouraged.
-Further historical details can be found in [here](https://man.voidlinux.org/roff.7).
+Further historical details can be found [here](https://man.voidlinux.org/roff.7).